infraweavers/monitoring-agent/README.md

 ### Status

-Testing
+Released

 ### Current Features

-* Designed to work with Nagios, Naemon and other similar monitoring platforms
+* Designed to work with Nagios, Naemon and other similar monitoring platforms that perform active checks
 * Cross platform
 * Executes a passed in script (no need to deploy scripts to monitored hosts)
 * Continuous Integration/Delivery